Exaphis/debian-crossgrading/INSTRUCTIONS.md

 ```

 After crossgrading, run `python3 crossgrade/util/package_check/package_check.py` to verify that all packages were actually crossgraded.

+#### Crossgrading over SSH

+Crossgrading over SSH is possible, but not advised as internet connectivity might drop during the first stage of the crossgrading process.

+If you are going to do it, use a terminal multiplexer such as `tmux` or `screen` so the crossgrading tool can continue to run even if the network connection drops.

 Converting an i386 system to amd64
 ---